sophierain/contract2game/README.md

 if LHS is a storage_var keep the storage var if LHS is a function evaluation stor_fun(var) where stor_fun is a function in the storage and var any type of variable or numeric value keep both

-In the state storage tracker (TO CONSIDER IN THE WRITE-UP) we look up all the mentioned entires and which previous behaviours accesses them (only the relevant ones --> if new sth assigned all prev dependencies removed)
+1. In the state storage tracker (TO CONSIDER IN THE WRITE-UP) we look up all the mentioned entries and which previous behaviours accesses them (only the relevant ones --> if new sth assigned all prev dependencies removed), rewrite constraint accordingly

+2. replace behv.msg.sender with the player from the history

-split on the upstream behv s.t. the dependent behv is sat in one branch and usat in the other
+3. split on the upstream behv s.t. the dependent constraint is true in one branch and false in the other

+4. add the new constraint to the resp. state and check satisfiability.
+If unsat -> remove branch and go to step 6, if sat to step 5

+5. remove now impossible behv from "false" branch; convert to leaf node if only remaining behv is ignore

+6. move to next caller dep. constraint

 #### History Dependant Case Splits

+for the history dependent constraints, we also look at them one afer the other

+Step 1: existentially quantify all interface vars of the current behav in the constraint

+Step 2: for each upstream behav, existentially quantify "future dependencies" and  split in each upstream behav, (maybe top-down):

+  1. rewrite constraint acc. to state tracker

+  2. split on the upstream behv s.t. the dependent constraint is true in one branch and false in the other

+  3. add the new constraint to the resp. state and check satisfiability.
+If unsat -> remove branch and go to step 5, if sat to step 4

+  4. remove now impossible behv from "false" branch; convert to leaf node if only remaining behv is ignore

+  5. move to next caller dep. constraint

 #### Case Consistency Transformations